msyamsula/nginx/README.md

 5. create file in directory /lib/systemd/system/nginx.service, copy and paste what happen in init script "systemd" section
 6. change PIDfile path to match configuration in installation step 10
 7. change sbin path to match configuration in installation step 10
-8. serveral important context is
+8. several important context is
     a. http, http related
     b. server, define our host
     c. location, to intercept and redirect certain url call